NovatecConsulting/blog-junit5-test-lifecycle/README.md

 When writing or using extensions in JUnit 5 you should know exactly how and when they are invoked.
-Not knowing might confuse you in case of unexpected behavior!
+Not knowing might confuse you with unexpected behavior!

 Let's start with a simple test class containing two tests and all regular lifecycle methods: